thosakwe/fray/README.md

 3. Mark symbols as `used` only if they are actually used.
 4. Recurse through symbols, and for any that are not used, remove their declarations. :)
+5. Suggestions
+    - Defined/updated (count updates) but not accessed
+    - final definitions of null are redundant
+    - Dict/Set never queried
+6. Safe delete :)

 ## Static Analysis